 Those who prophesy speak words of edification, exhortation, and comfort to others (1 Corinthians 14:3).
 These three qualities are basic to the gift of prophecy and to the other gifts of the Holy Spirit:

-Therefore, a word of prophecy has to meet any of these three characteristics to be considered a genuine manifestation of the Holy Spirit.
+Therefore, a word of prophecy has to meet these three characteristics to be considered a genuine manifestation of the Holy Spirit.
 The prophecy must leave those receiving it in a better physical, mental, or spiritual condition than before.

 Prophesying a message you've never heard before requires taking a supernatural step of faith.
 It's NOT a learned skill such as inspirational teaching or preaching.